-Playwright, filmmaker, and journalist.
+Playwright and journalist.
 See published writing below.

 Lenny Letter: Multiplicity Is Automatically Healing

 A profile of playwright and performer Sarah Jones who talks about the humanity of playing multiple ethnicities and how an accidental fearlessness helped pave the way for her success.

 An interview with the award-winning actress and activist on mass incarceration, the school-to-prison pipeline and bringing Black Lives Matter to the stage.